Counselling

 Codependency

-Codependency, as a behaviour can be learnt in childhood or later in life.
+Codependency, as a behaviour, can be learnt in childhood or later in life.
 Codependency can be rooted in strong caretaking traits, low self-esteem, depression, obsessions, controlling behaviours, denial, poor communication, lack of trust, anger issues, sex problems, weak boundaries and dependency.
-Codependency is closely related to addictive behaviours which may be also the root cause and may dictate recovery.
+Codependency is closely related to addictive behaviours, which may also be the root cause and may dictate recovery.

 Anger issues

 Anger can be triggered by many things and situations.
-Anger can be seen as a completely normal, natural and usually healthy, human emotion with the purpose of promoting change and creating safety.
-But when it gets out of control, is not expressed safely and gets distorted it can become destructive – leading to all kinds of problems such as rage, bitterness, self-criticism, resentments, vengefulness, depression, feelings of self-hatred and passive aggression.
-Managing your emotions and especially anger is one of the key objectives of counselling.
+Anger can be seen as a completely normal, natural and usually healthy human emotion with the purpose of promoting change and creating safety.
+But when it gets out of control, is not expressed safely and gets distorted, it can become destructive – leading to all kinds of problems such as rage, bitterness, self-criticism, resentments, vengefulness, depression, feelings of self-hatred and passive aggression.
+Managing your emotions and especially anger, is one of the key objectives of counselling.

 Mental health